-- create a content declaration that defines the contents required within a schema's application-specific information, or - assign a dsrl:default-content attribute to an element in a document instance.
+- create a content declaration that defines the contents required within a schema's application-specific information, or - assign a dsrl:default-content attribute to an element in a document instance, or - define default element content within an externally defined map.

 A dsrl:default-content element is used to define a default content for an element defined within a schema.
 The element can be included as a foreign element in the documentation of the appropriate element in the schema.
 The contents of the dsrl:default-content element consists of the contents to be assigned to the element if no contents are provided.
-If the optional force-defaults attribute is set to true the default content will automatically replace any content found in the document instance.
+If the optional dsrl:force-default attribute is set to true the default content will automatically replace any content found in the doucment instance.
+A typical application might be: